Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: The twisted Drinfeld double of a Hopf algebra

 \subsection{Tensor network notation}

 We will use tensor network notation for tensors of the form $T:V_1\ot\dots\ot V_n\to W_1\ot\dots\ot W_m$ where the $V_i$'s and $W_j$'s are vector spaces.
-Such a tensor is denoted by a diagram with $n$ incoming legs, or inputs, and $m$ outcoming legs, or outputs.
-The diagram is read from left to right, and the legs are ordered from top to bottom.
+Such a tensor is denoted by a diagram with $n$ incoming arrows, or inputs, and $m$ outcoming arrows, or outputs.
+The diagram is read from left to right, and the arrows are ordered from top to bottom.
 Thus, a tensor $T:V_1\ot V_2\to W$ is denoted by

 where the top leftmost arrow corresponds to $V_1$ and the bottom one to $V_2$.
-In this paper we will only consider tensors where all the legs correspond to the same vector space, so we do not include these in the notation.
+In this paper we will only consider tensors where all the arrows correspond to the same vector space $V$, so we do not include $V$ in the notation.
 The tensor product $T_1\ot T_2$ is obtained by stacking $T_1$ on top of $T_2$ and compositions are drawn by joining the outputs of a tensor with the corresponding inputs in another tensor.
-The trace of a map $f:V\to V$ is denoted by joining the output to its input:

-Of course, we can trace any output with another input provided they correspond to the same vector space and the above notation extend to this case.
+When an input/output is the dual of a vector space, we will denote it by reversing the orientation of that arrow.
+For instance, if $V$ is a finite dimensional vector space, a tensor $T:V\ot V^*\to V^*$, the pairing $V^*\ot V\to \kk$, the copairing $\kk\to V\ot V^*$ and the trace of a map $f:V\to V$ are denoted by

 The above notation is also valid for super-vector spaces.
 Here we add the convention that a crossing pair of arrows stands for the symmetry $\tau(x\ot y)=(-1)^{|x||y|}y\ot x$ of super-vector spaces: